-Writer/director Alexander Payne gives us another superb emotional mix of painful laughs and heart-rending drama in The Descendants.
+Writer/director Alexander Payne gives us another superb emotional mix of painful laughs and heart-rending drama in THE DESCENDANTS.

-We last journeyed with writer/director Alexander Payne across Napa Valley, in the company of Miles and Jack in the Oscar-winning in 2004.
-This time the location’s Hawaii and I wouldn’t be surprised if the tourism figures go up after The Descendants, as they did after Sideways because he cleverly uses this paradise as a backdrop for a tragic/comic story involving Matt King – a beautiful, ordinary guy performance from George Clooney – as we follow him while his personal life implodes before our eyes.
+We last journeyed with writer/director Alexander Payne across a gorgeous Napa Valley in 2004, in the company of Miles and Jack in the Oscar-winning.
+This time, in his new film THE DESCENDANTS, the location’s Hawaii and I wouldn’t be surprised if the tourism figures there go up dramatically as they did for California after Sideways because he cleverly uses this paradise as a backdrop for a tragic/comic story that will have you hooked.

-Payne isn’t afraid to show the pain in people’s lives (no pun intended) and what you come away with from his films is actually a better understanding of who you are as a person, seen through the eyes of his protagonist – Warren Schmidt, Miles or Matt King in this case – he’s a brilliant and poetic film-maker who’ll hook me to the medium for as long as he’s making movies.Tags: Alexander Payne, comedy drama, Family drama, George Clooney, Shailene Woodley, The Descendants
+Payne isn’t afraid to show the pain in people’s lives (no pun intended) and what you come away with from his films is actually a better understanding of who you are as a person, seen through the eyes of his protagonists – whether that’s Miles, Warren Schmidt, or Matt King in this case in THE DESCENDANTS – he’s a brilliant and poetic film-maker who’ll hook me to the medium for as long as he’s making movies.